canmom/canmom.github.io/_posts/rpgs/2025-11-22-rpgs-as-games-3-unwritten.md

 Since the players know the GM is not completely free, and that they are familiar with the game's broader play culture and perhaps the GM's personal style, they can make predictions about what sort of rulings the GM is likely to make.
 So, even in the contexts that the rules do not address, there are some constraints created by the dynamic system and room for strategically pursuing goals.
 Indeed, this could be viewed as a 'hidden information' game: the players are trying to discover the 'rules' implicit in a GM's methods as they play the game.

-## ignoring people
+## overlapping shared fictions & ignoring people in MMOs

 There are many types of roleplaying game which do not involve a GM-equivalent and have all players in the same type of role.
 As well as story games like <cite>Fiasco</cite> or <cite>Dream Askew</cite>, roleplaying in MMOs or forums will often involve a shared responsibility for maintaining the integrity of the fiction.
+In many cases, the game will take place in a public area of an MMO, or an open chatroom, with people generally welcome to step up and join the game.

 How can this work, when at any point, any player could show up and narrate something that is not in the spirit of the game?
 Quite simply: the other players, either implicitly or by explicit agreement, ignore that person's contribution and carry on their own narration as if it did not exist.